Collection Development Policy

 XI.
 Children’s Services Collection Overview

 The Fargo Public Library Children’s Services Department primarily serves the needs and interests of Fargo residents from birth through early adolescence (grade six) as well as their adult caregivers.
-The collection also serves teachers who work in Fargo schools, childcare providers, homeschooling families, and adults working with or interested in materials for children as well as teachers who are Fargo residents but work in outside communities.
+The collection also serves teachers, childcare providers, homeschooling families, and adults working with or interested in materials for children.
 Further, the collection supports library services to this age group.

 The Children’s Services collection should be balanced in accordance with the needs of each age level served and all materials selected for the collection will meet these age criteria.